 MacLaren Hall Children's Center: Los Angeles' Dirty Little Secret

-MacLaren opened more than 40 years ago as a temporary shelter for children removed from abusive homes and waiting to be placed in foster care.
+MacLaren Hall opened it's doors more than 40 years ago.
+The enormous property was intended to house children removed from their homes and waiting to be placed in foster care.
 Over the years, however, the El Monte center served more as a warehouse for as many as 300 children at a time.
-Some children remaining at the facility for a year or more.
-Allegations of overcrowding, abusive discipline, overmedication and poor living conditions brought about numerous legal actions and reports by other agencies as well as investigations by children's rights groups.
-MacLaren Hall housed 4,000 children yearly in the 1960s.
-It was open for six decades.
-Tens of thousands of children resided at MacLaren Hall over the decades and over a million children have been through the child protection system.
-MacLaren Hall was intended to house foster children waiting for placement in a foster home.
-However, MacLaren quickly became overcrowded resulting in the mentally ill, delinquent and abused youths all residing together with little to no supervision.
-The poorly trained staff and lack of supportive services only made conditions worse.
+Some children remaining at the facility for a year or longer.
+The overcrowding led to allegations of improper care from staff, abusive discipline, over-medication and poor living conditions.
+MacLaren Hall housed roughly 4,000 children a year during the 1960s.
+Over the next six decades, MacLaren Hall would be home to tens of thousands of children.
+The poorly staffed and underfunded facility quickly became overcrowded.
+Children removed from their homes due to abuse were housed with the mentally ill, emotionally disturbed and children facing criminal charges.
+The lack of supportive services and inadequate staff, made conditions worse.
 Children frequently ran away, and violent outbursts were constant.
-Violent and potentially dangerous children were walked the same halls as others, such as abuse victims, which proved to be a very damaging combination.
+Violent children and mentally unstable children dominated MacLaren Hall and this proved to be a very damaging combination.

 There are numerous reports of children being repeatedly abused by staff as well as the other children at the facility.
-During that time period, Los Angeles County's Emergency Shelter was no different than most County Emergency Shelters in America.
-Abuse was widespread and staff were inadequately trained or not trained to work with youth with mental health issues and special needs.
+Reports of both physical and sexual abuse were ignored.
+During that time period, Los Angeles County's Emergency Shelters were no different than most County Emergency Shelters in America.
+Abuse was widespread, and most facilities were understaffed or inadequately trained, not trained to work with youth with mental health issues and special needs.

-The facility shut it's doors in June 2003 after a class-action lawsuit was filed by a former resident.
-There were allegations in the lawsuit claiming that staff at MacLaren Hall injured numerous children, violently restrained children, and denied numerous children basic needs such as food and water.
+The facility finally shut it's doors in June of 2003 after a class action lawsuit was filed by a resident.
+There were claims that MacLaren Hall staff injured numerous children, violently restrained children, and staff denied basic needs such as food and water.
+The number of sexual abuse claims was staggering.
 The county denied the allegations claiming the children were injuring staff.
 Many of the juvenile records that described the abuse at MacLaren Hall were said to have been either destroyed or lost.
 It is hard to imagine a system with this much corruption existed for so long in Los Angeles.
 The County failed these children, and then refuses to take responsibility.
-Children who were taken from their homes, many who had already suffered some form of abuse, were then re-abused, by the one who was supposed to protect.
-Child abuse is unacceptable, but to then hide it is unfathomable.
-These children were taken from their homes, stripped of their possessions, and forgotten about.
+Children who were taken from their homes, many who had already suffered some form of abuse, were then re-abused, by the one who was supposed to protect them.
+Children were taken from their homes, stripped of their possessions, and forgotten about.
 Essentially, these children were robbed of their childhoods and for many never given a chance.